UNDP in Swaziland

 Country Programme Document (CPD)

 The country programme is closely aligned to the Government of Swaziland (GoS) National Development Strategy which is implemented through the mid-term National Action Plan.
 Our programmes are designed to address the interlinked issues of economic growth, natural resource, management through increased institutional accountability and greater inclusion of the citizen for the achievement of sustainable growth.
-Decisions are made by the Resident Representative on the part of UNDP and by the Principal Secretary of the Ministry of Economic Planning and Development (MEPD) from the side of the Government.
+Decisions are made by the Resident Representative and Resident Coordinator on the part of UNDP and by the Principal Secretary of the Ministry of Economic Planning and Development (MEPD) from the side of the Government.

 UNITED NATIONS DEVELOPMENT ASSISTANCE FRAMEWORK (UNDAF)